Thursday, February 18, 2021

 As for the time records, the trial judge stated that, "The time records relied on by the defendant (Pennsylvania Railroad) as collaborating the engineer's testimony were at best inconclusive, for they disclosed a discrepancy and also an apparent, although denied, alteration."
 Council further highlighted that while the Pennsylvania Railroad had investigated the incident thoroughly, it "offered no affirmative evidence to explain the happening of the incident."

-Judgement ruled in favor of Antoinette Turek, however the Pennsylvania Railroad appealed to the Supreme Court of Pennsylvania for re-argument.
+Judgement ruled in favor of Antoinette Turek, however the Pennsylvania Railroad appealed to the Supreme Court of Pennsylvania.
 The Supreme Court reversed the lower court's ruling stating that while Turek had proven an accident had occurred, she had not introduced the required evidence to indicate that the railroad was guilty of gross negligence.
 A writ of certiorari for the United States Supreme Court to hear the case was prepared by Turek's council, however this writ was later denied.

 It appeared that the Pennsylvania Railroad attempting to distance itself from the calculated overturning speed of 65mph that was published in the ICC report and brought up during the trial.
 While the railroad was adamant that the Red Arrow was not speeding, it introduce no evidence to explain how the train derailed at this much lower speed.
 It also brings into question the times recorded by control point operators.
 The last two "confirmed" times used by the railroad were 3:17am, when the Red Arrow passed the manned control point near Gallitzin, and 3:22am when the track indicator light at the control point went out, indicating the electrical circuit that flowed through the rails was disrupted by the derailment.
 Are these times truly accurate, or are they fabricated to tell a less incriminating version of the story?